AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/GetXAttributeValue.md

 CAEXWrapper.GetXAttributeValue Method
 =====================================
-AutomationML 2.1 APIGets the value of the Xml-Attribute with the specified attribute name of the wrapped Xml-Element.
+Gets the value of the Xml-Attribute with the specified attribute name of the wrapped Xml-Element.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)